Microsoft/IntuneDocs.pt-br/intune/app-sdk-android.md

 ## <a name="sdk-integration"></a>Integração do SDK

 ### <a name="sample-app"></a>Aplicativo de exemplo
-Um exemplo de como integrar corretamente com o SDK do Intune App está disponível no [GitHub](https://github.com/msintuneappsdk/Taskr-Sample-Intune-Android-App).
-Este exemplo usa o [plug-in de build do Gradle](#gradle-build-plugin).
+Um exemplo de como integrar corretamente com o SDK do Aplicativo do Intune está disponível no [GitHub](https://github.com/msintuneappsdk/Taskr-Sample-Intune-Android-App).
+Esse exemplo usa o [plug-in de build do Gradle](#gradle-build-plugin).

 ### <a name="referencing-intune-app-libraries"></a>Referenciando bibliotecas de aplicativo do Intune